 A chest tube is a hollow plastic tube about the width of a little finger.
 Your doctor puts the tube into the space around your lungs to drain away fluid, blood, or air.
 An injury, such as a punctured lung, may cause fluid, blood, or air to build up around your lungs.
 This buildup can also happen after some surgeries.

 Having fluid, blood, or air in the space around your lungs can cause your lung to collapse.
 It can also cause infections or breathing problems.

 Putting in a chest tube is considered minor surgery, and it may be done while you're awake.
 You may be lying on your back or sitting up when it is done.
 Your doctor will inject medicine to numb the area of your chest where the tube will be put in.
 After your skin is numb, the doctor will make a small cut, called an incision, between two of your ribs.
 The doctor will put the tube through the incision and into the space around your lungs.

 The tube will stay in your chest until all or most of the fluid, blood, or air drains out.
 This usually takes a few days.
 Your doctor may attach the tube to a machine that can help the space around your lungs drain better.

 While the tube is in your chest, you won't be able to be very active.
-Your doctor may want you to stay in the hospital to get help with your chest tube, or you may be able to care for it at home.

 You may have some pain in your chest from where the tube was.
 For most people, the pain goes away after about 2 weeks.
 If your doctor prescribed pain medicine, take it as prescribed.
 If you aren't taking a prescription pain medicine, ask your doctor if you can take an over-the counter medicine, as needed.